fklein82/cloud-server/_posts/2023-11-15-vac-tap-mlops.markdown

 ### Data & AI Landscape
 As you know, we're generating a massive amount of data every year - over 64.2 zettabytes.
 This data is everywhere, from billions of devices, mobile phones to the Internet of Things, spread over various cloud environments.

-With over 500 million data users globally, it’s essential to meet diverse needs and skills.
-More than just storing data, we can to use it through AI and machine learning.
+More than just storing data, we can use it through AI and machine learning.
 But, implementing AI successfully comes with its challenges.

 <div class="gallery-box">
   <div class="gallery">